Factsheet - Challenging a Will

 For information concerning claims under the Inheritance (Provision for Family and Dependents) Act 1975, please see our separate factsheet titled ‘Factsheet-Inheritance Claims’.

-Should you wish to have a free initial telephone consultation in order to discuss your particular matter relating to this area, please call us on 01384 410410 and ask to speak to James Coles or Susan Ford.
+Should you wish to have a free initial telephone consultation in order to discuss your particular matter relating to this area, please call us on 01384 410410 and ask to speak to Susan Ford or Philippa Rowley.
 Alternatively, you can e-mail us your enquiry at email@example.com providing a brief summary of the issues, along with your contact details or, if you prefer, you can use the online enquiry form, and we will contact you for an initial free telephone consultation.

 The contents of this note are a brief summary of the principles relating to this topic and are not to be treated in any way as comprehensive advice for any particular matter.
 Each matter will turn substantially on its own facts and specific legal advice should be obtained in each case.